sparkgenius-max/madebyvibe/README.md

-# MadeByVibe - Industrial Zen Design
+# MadeByVibe - Digital Agency

 This project contains the Hero section and Navbar for the MadeByVibe branding studio.